-Clément Beaune, Minister of State for European Affairs, attached to the Minister for Europe and Foreign Affairs, is taking part today in the informal meeting of European affairs ministers via video conference.
-The German presidency invited the European affairs ministers of the Western Balkans to join this meeting.
+Clément Beaune, Minister of State for European Affairs, attached to the Minister for Europe and Foreign Affairs, will take part in in the informal meeting of European affairs ministers on March 23.